Edit an MX record

 - Select the checkboxes next to the DNS records you need to edit and then select Edit.

 - To edit a single DNS record, select Edit next to the specific record you'll be editing.

 - Edit the details for your MX record:

-- Value: The mail server's address, such as smtp.secureserver.net.
+- Value: The domain of the mail server, such as smtp.secureserver.net.

-- TTL: How long the server should cache information.
+- TTL (Time to Live): The amount of time the server should cache information before refreshing.
 The default setting is 1 hour.

 - (Optional) Select Add More Records to add multiple DNS records at the same time.
 If you change your mind, select Delete to remove any records that haven't been saved yet.

 - Select Save to confirm your edits.
 If you added multiple records at the same time, select Save All Records.